Godfrey I, Count of Verdun

 Godfrey I (died 1002), called the Prisoner or the Captive (le Captif), sometimes the Old (le Vieux), was the count of Bidgau and Methingau from 959 and the sovereign count of Verdun 963 to his death.
 In 969, he obtained the Margraviate of Antwerp and Ename.
 Between 974 and 998, he was also the sovereign count of Hainault and Mons.

 He was the founder of the House of Ardennes-Verdun, a cadet branch of the House of Ardennes.
-He was always loyal to the Ottonians, whom he was related to through his maternal grandmother.
+He was always loyal to the Ottonians, to whom he was related through his maternal grandmother.

 Life

 He was the son of Gozlin, Count of Bidgau and Methingau, and Oda of Metz.
 He was the brother of Adalberon, Archbishop of Reims, who crowned Hugh Capet the king of France.